fjvallarino/monomer/docs/tutorials/02-styling.md

 - textCenter/textLeft/textRight
 - textMiddle/textTop/textBottom

+All dimensions in Monomer are expressed in pixels.

 ## Padding, border and radius

 Besides using spacer and filler for having some room between widgets, you can